-Open the rubber up again and pour a quantity of polish on the wadding as shown in Fig. 344.
-Let it be nicely saturated, so that when squeezed the polish will goze out.
+Open the rul-ber up again and pour a quantity of polish on the wadding as shown in Fig. 344.
+Let it be nicely saturated, so that when squeezed the polish will ooze out.
 Do not put the polish on the wrapper of linen, but do the wadding pad up as before.
-Hold the whole rubber lightly in the hand between the fingers and thumb (see Fig. 345), so that enough pressure can be exerted to squeeze the polish on the wadding through the linen surface.
-The work is commenced by rubbing the wood with the bob, gradually squeezing the polish on to its surface with the circular motion.
+Hold the whole rubber lightly in the hand between the fingers and thumb (see Fig. 345), so that enough pressure can be exerted to squeeze the polish on the wadding through the The work is comlinen surface. menced by rubbing the wood with the bob, gradually squeezing the polish on to its surface with the circular motion.
 Do not let the rubber remain still on the wood, but keep it working in fairly wide circular sweeps (Fig. 347).
-Do not press too hard, or attempt to use the bob when the polish is used up, smaller circles, and do not polish one part more than another.
-As the grain of the wood becomes gradually filled, less polish will be needed, and more time must be allowed to elapse before repeating the rubbings.
+Do not press too hard, or attempt to use the bob when the polish is used up.